jlamendo/ansible-role-td-agent-bit/README.md

 - Example: `flb_inputs.files[].tag: syslog::{{ ansible_hostname }}`

 #### flb_inputs.services
 - Description: A very simple input format that accepts a list of strings that represent the names of services running on the target host. td-agent-bit will then tail the journald entries for these services.
 No logrotate configuration is generated, because journald handles this and none is needed.
+Tags will automatically be added in the format `service.{{ systemd service name }}`.
 - Footguns: This input is exclusive to targets that use SystemD as their init system.
 If the target system is using an alternative init, the role will detect this.
 If SystemD is not detected, it will refuse to install/compile the related td-agent-bit extensions, skip injecting the service configuration into the td-agent-bit config, and emit a warning when the role is run, but everything else will continue to function as expected.
 - Default: none
 - Example: